conchyliculture/wikipoff-tools/README.md

 ## License

 GPLv3.
 Get it, hack it, compile it, share it.
+If you make money out of it I'll be sad.

 ## Donate
 I accept donations in beer, various cryptcoins, angry and happy emails.